TASEmulators/BizHawk/README.md

    `brew install --cask xquartz` (then log out/in so the X server is registered)
 4. Get a build: either download the macOS dev build, or build from source (see [*Building*](#building)) and then run `Dist/stage-macos-dylibs.sh` to link the dependencies into `output/dll`.

-Run `EmuHawkMonoMacOS.sh` to start EmuHawk (it forces the X11 WinForms driver and GdiPlus video, which are required on macOS). **XQuartz must be running.** It takes the same command-line arguments as on Windows: see [*Passing command-line arguments*](#passing-command-line-arguments), e.g. `./EmuHawkMonoMacOS.sh --lua=/path/to/script.lua /path/to/rom.nds`.
+Run `EmuHawkMono.sh` to start EmuHawk (it forces the X11 WinForms driver and GdiPlus video, which are required on macOS). **XQuartz must be running.** It takes the same command-line arguments as on Windows: see [*Passing command-line arguments*](#passing-command-line-arguments), e.g. `./EmuHawkMono.sh --lua=/path/to/script.lua /path/to/rom.nds`.

 What works: most non-GL cores including **Game Boy/Color (Gambatte)**, **GBA (mGBA)**, and **Nintendo DS (melonDS)**, plus Lua scripting.
 Cores that require host OpenGL fall back to their software renderers.
 N64 and other GL-only paths are not expected to work.